Breaking News | Protect your children from COVID-19, Oyetola’s wife charges parents

 Wife of Osun State Governor, Mrs Kafayat Oyetola on Saturday admonished parents and guardians in the state to protect their children adequately from COVID-19 as the country the second wave of the pandemic hit the country.

-She added that the rate at which the second wave of the pandemic is spreading in the country demands that Nigerians adhere strictly to all the COVID-19 precautionary measures and parents should take measures serious to protect their wards especially during the yuletide season.
+She added that the rate at which the second wave of the pandemic is spreading in the country demands that Nigerians adhere strictly to all the COVID-19 precautionary measures and parents should take measures seriously to protect their wards, especially during the yuletide season.

-READ ALSOHow fire razed female hostels in Zamfara College of Education on Thursday
+READ ALSO: Why we suspended Abe, Aguma, others ― Amaechi’s APC explains

 “We thought we had finally defeated COVID-19 but, unfortunately, the pandemic is now resurging in the country.
 We must adhere to all safety protocols.
 Facemasks must be worn in public places at all times, keep social distancing and I believe God will heal our land.